Preparation for the Season Ahead...

 These are important considerations which differ from Club to Club.

-Late Entries are will not be accepted...
+Late Entries will not be accepted...

 Timescales need to be observed to achieve Equitably Seeded Leagues and prepare the fixtures.

-- ALL Players must be registered pre-season per the Squad Registration Regulations.
+Pre-season per the Squad Registration Regulations.

 Squad Registrations must be submitted at the same time as your Entry Application...